rhinocratic/sorrow/README.md

 - a single transposition of adjacent characters

 For an alphabet of (prime) size p, the maximum length of an encoded word will be (p - 1)/2.
-The check characters are calculated according by two different methods according to the desired length n of the encoded word.
+The check characters are calculated by one of two different methods according to the desired length n of the encoded word.
 For n <= ⌊(p + 2)/3⌋, the simpler of the two methods described in the paper will be used, the more complex second method being reserved for cases when longer words are required.